AdamFHolt/global-subduction-ASPECT/README.md

 ## OVERVIEW

-Contains the suite of thermo-mechanical subduction models analyzed in Holt and Condit (submitted to G-cubed).
+Contains the suite of global, compositional subduction models analyzed in Holt and Condit (submitted to G-cubed).
+All models were ran using ASPECT version 2.1.0.
 Folder contents:

 **input_files:**  Contains all ASPECT input (.prm) files used in the study.
 Inside this directory is another README summarizing the models.

 **input_geometries:** Contains Python scripts used to create the initial conditions of the models as .txt files.
-Two scripts to create i) the initial temperature distribution, and ii) the initial compositional distribution.
-All models use the same pair of input geometry files.

 ## REFERENCES